Shreyas15srivatsa/Customer-Counting-System-/README.md

-# Customer Counting System - An Embedded System Project
+# LaserTrack - An Embedded System Project

 ## About
 - Developed an embedded system powered by a Raspberry Pi that keeps track of